Nintendo hopes to game its way towards more environmental friendliness

 Finch & Beak has developed several games and interactive case studies for executives on CSR.
 In the booklet ‘You, into the world of corporate social responsibility’, published by Finch & Beak, Jan van der Kaaij argues that games can be powerful change agents in sustainability programs.
 But only if they’re used in combination with other, more long lasting communication methods such as a secondment programme for employees.

-Do you want to know more about gaming on an executive level, please contact Jan van der Kaaij: jan@finchandbeak.com
+Do you want to know more about gaming on an executive level, please contact us at hello@finchandbeak.com for more information.

 Source: Nintendo